-Facebook Pixel Diagnostic Medical Sonography, A.A.S. | Horry-Georgetown Technical College
+Facebook Pixel Diagnostic Medical Sonography - Associate in Applied Science Degree | Horry-Georgetown Technical College

-Diagnostic Medical Sonography, A.A.S.
+Diagnostic Medical Sonography - A.A.S.

 Diagnostic Medical Sonography, A.A.S. - Associate in Applied Science Degree